 For Aircraft sight patents (gun, bomb, torpedo, Etc.) see: Mk 20 Mod 4 Gun-Bomb Sights: Patents

+Bombs are more aerodynamic than planes, so speed up as soon as they are released.
+Bombs mounted on the aircraft centerline would move forward and hit the propeller.
+This is an even bigger problem if the dive brakes (Wiki) are deployed to keep the plane from exceeding it's maximum speed.
 Propeller dive bombers need a way to keep a bomb from hitting the propeller.
-Either by having the bomb rack outside the prop circle or by a special mechanism that pushes the bomb outside the prop circle.
+Either by having the bomb rack outside the prop circle or by a special mechanism (trapeze) that pushes the bomb outside the prop circle.

 Photo from Pacific Aviation Museum -

 2386839 Bomb displacing gear, George A Bronson, Douglas Aircraft Co Inc, 1942-12-01 - probably for the SBD (Slow But Deadly)

 "This invention relates to a bomb displacing gear for use on an airplane in conjunction with a bomb rack or other bomb carrier which is constructed to release the bomb at the will of the air craft operator, and particularly to a bomb displacing gear for use on dive bombing airplanes.
 The bomb rack is usually placed in a bomb bay formed in the under surface of the fuselage, both to keep the plane aerodynamically clean, and to bring the weight of the bombs nearer the level of the center of gravity of the plane.